Bachelor of Science in Human Development and Family Science

 Overview

-The Ohio State University’s online Bachelor of Science in Human Development and Family Science offers a unique opportunity to explore how people grow, thrive, and navigate life’s challenges.
-This flexible, transfer-friendly degree integrates psychology, sociology, public policy, and developmental science to help you understand human development across the lifespan in the context of family, relationships, education, and community.
+The Ohio State University’s online Bachelor of Science in Human Development and Family Science (HDFS) offers a unique opportunity to explore how people grow, thrive, and navigate life’s challenges.
+Rooted in psychology, sociology, and human ecology, this flexible and transfer-friendly degree prepares you to make a meaningful impact in human services, education, health-related fields, and beyond.

 Please note: A minimum of 30 post-high-school semester hours (45 quarter hours) is required for admission into the online Bachelor of Science in Human Development and Family Science program.